 Sander and I live only ten minutes away, yes only ten minutes!
-He had also never been though, being an indoor boy and all, so he alerted me that this was the very last weekend to see the buds before the Keukenhof closed for the season.
+He had also never been.
 My favorite flower was the zwarte tulp aka black tulip.
-It was bred by using a dark red tulip and yellow tulip to produce such a deep red that to the naked eye, it looks black.
+A dark red tulip and yellow tulip cross pollinated to produce such a deep red that to the naked eye, it looks black.
 Of course it isn’t black, but it’s still amazing to see what science can produce!

-So picture this, a warm and sunny day, small clouds hovering overhead and a gentle breeze to cool your skin when the sun gets too be a bit too much.
-The birds are finally singing again and the fatty bumble bees hover just out of reach.
+So picture this.
+A warm and sunny day, small clouds hovering overhead.
+A gentle breeze to cool your skin when the sun gets too be a bit too much.
+The birds are finally singing again and the fatty bumble bees hover out of reach.

 The Dutch seem to say, We’ve come out of our hibernation and this is our time in the sun!

-There’s no need to say this with words, the feeling is seen on every face.
+There’s no need to say this with words, the feeling is on every face.
 I read somewhere that the Dutch are like sunflowers, when the sun is out, everyone is.
 I can vouch for this!
-Of course since the Keukenhof is very popular with tourists, we got to hear many different spoken languages but by far, Dutch was the most popular.
+Of course since the Keukenhof is very popular with tourists.
+We got to hear many different spoken languages but by far, Dutch was the most popular.

 What does the last day of the season mean though?
-We passed many flower beds that had been cut since their blooms had already wilted.
+We passed many flower beds that had were cut since their blooms had already wilted.
 We missed out on seeing the rows and rows of tulips since their season had ended as well.
-A majority of the park was sparsely crowded though, so walking and taking photos undisturbed was very easy to achieve.
+It wasn’t crowded either so it was easy to take photos.

 Among these fresh faces are thousands of magnificent blooms of all shapes and colors.
-The Netherlands is known as one of the largest flower producers in the world and from the various displays that have been erected in their showcase green houses, it’s so clear to see.
+The Netherlands is known as one of the largest flower producers in the world.
+And from the various displays that have are erected in their showcase green houses, it’s clear to see.
 Flower arranging seems to be a trait that the Dutch are born with, green thumbs and all.
 I’ve never seen so many beautiful blooms all under one park name.

 We hit up the cafeteria and decided to splurge on a standard Dutch “spoil yourself” meal, a hot cup of tea with apple pie.
-There are other vendors stationed along the various walking paths and some stores that sell traditional Dutch snacks but I recommend you buy them at a local grocery store.
-Stroopwafels in the park were €6 for a stack you could easily get for €2!
+There are other vendors stationed along the various walking paths.
+I recommend you buy them at a local grocery store.
+Stroopwafels in the park were €6 for a stack you could get them for €2!